jinjinchi/representation-learning/README.md

 xp_name="Share_representation_training"
 conf_path="conf/share_conf.yaml"
 ```
-* data_base_folder : Is the folder where the raw mnist data is hosted.
+* data_base_folder : Is the folder where the Card dataset is located.
 By default this folder is called "data" and the data is downloaded the first time this file is run.

 * xp_name : Mlflow experimentation name.